AravindMutthe/Linux-Notes/Linux-FHS.md

 * There must be no subdirectories in /sbin.
 * it contains shutdown	Command to bring the system down.
 * The following files, or symbolic links to files, must be in /sbin if the corresponding subsystem is installed:
+1. fastboot
-1. fastboot	    Reboot the system without checking the disks (optional)
+Reboot the system without checking the disks (optional)
+2. fasthalt
-2. fasthalt	    Stop the system without checking the disks (optional)
+Stop the system without checking the disks (optional)
+3. fdisk
-3. fdisk	    Partition table manipulator (optional)
+Partition table manipulator (optional)
+4. fsck
-4. fsck	         File system check and repair utility (optional)
+File system check and repair utility (optional)
+5. fsck.*
-5. fsck.*	    File system check and repair utility for a specific filesystem (optional)
+File system check and repair utility for a specific filesystem (optional)
+6. getty
-6. getty	    The getty program (optional)
+The getty program (optional)
+7. halt
-7. halt	        Command to stop the system (optional)
+Command to stop the system (optional)
+8. ifconfig
-8. ifconfig	    Configure a network interface (optional)
+Configure a network interface (optional)
+9. init
-9. init	        Initial process (optional)
+Initial process (optional)
+10. mkfs
-10. mkfs	    Command to build a filesystem (optional)
+Command to build a filesystem (optional)
+11. mkfs.*
-11. mkfs.*	    Command to build a specific filesystem (optional)
+ Command to build a specific filesystem (optional)
+12. mkswap
-12. mkswap	    Command to set up a swap area (optional)
+Command to set up a swap area (optional)
+13. reboot
-13. reboot	    Command to reboot the system (optional)
+Command to reboot the system (optional)
+14. route	    I
-14. route	    IP routing table utility (optional)
+P routing table utility (optional)
+15. swapon
-15. swapon	    Enable paging and swapping (optional)
+Enable paging and swapping (optional)
+16. swapoff
-16. swapoff	    Disable paging and swapping (optional)
+Disable paging and swapping (optional)
+17. update
-17. update	    Daemon to periodically flush filesystem buffers (optional)
+Daemon to periodically flush filesystem buffers (optional)